 You can send the application by post or bring it to the General Register Office in person.

 If you order a certificate in person over the counter, you can ask to collect your certificate.
+If not, it will be posted out as long as you have included a postal address on your application.
 See the processing times on this page for more information on collection times.

 If you are paying for your certificate by cheque or postal order you should make it payable to ‘The Registrar General’.

 Certified copies of certificates

 You can order certified copies of birth, adoption, stillbirth, marriage, civil partnership and death certificates.